Your Gut Bacteria Are Making You Old… And What to Do About It

 Trillions of microscopic organisms — bacteria, viruses, fungi, and other microbes — inhabit every part of you.
 Most of these tiny bugs hang out in your gut, and bacteria are the most studied of these microbes (scientists have so far identified 1,000 species of bacteria in the gut).[1]
 Some bacteria are beneficial, and some are harmful.
 You want to keep a good balance between the good and the bad guys — too much bad bacteria causes disease.[2]
 Bacteria work hard — they help digest your food, protect your immune system, and produce B vitamins and vitamin K, which helps make proteins that clot blood.

-Scientists are now discovering that gut bacteria do far more — they may determine whether you’re thin or fat (more on that in a bit), or whether or not you get serious chronic illnesses including heart disease, Alzheimer’s, and cancer.[3]
+Scientists are now discovering that gut bacteria do far more — they may determine whether you’re thin or fat (more on that in a bit), or whether you experience different illness.[3]

 Learn more here about gut bacteria and how you can keep your gut thriving and healthy.